-Due to understaffing and a high workload at the District Court of The Hague, first-instance proceedings (whether according to the "accelerated regime" or in regular merits proceedings) currently may take significantly longer than usual to result in a judgment.
+Due to the case load at the District Court of The Hague, first-instance proceedings (whether according to the "accelerated regime" or in regular merits proceedings) currently may take longer than usual to result in a judgment.
 Whereas accelerated patent infringement cases in the past resulted in a decision in 12 to 15 months, it may now take 18 months to two years before a judgment is rendered.
 There are voices calling for the creation of a second specialized IP court in the Netherlands, but no plans to that effect have been made yet.

-Perhaps partly as a consequence of the above, the District Court of The Hague has recently indicated that it deems both preliminary injunction proceedings and merits proceedings in accordance with the "accelerated regime" unsuitable for FRAND disputes.
-It therefore seems that owners of standard-essential patents are left to regular merits proceedings.
+The District Court of The Hague has recently indicated that it deems both preliminary injunction proceedings and merits proceedings in accordance with the "accelerated regime" unsuitable for FRAND disputes.
+Therefore, owners of standard-essential patents are left to regular merits proceedings, which are generally on a slower pace but provide more possibilities for tailored procedural arrangements.